-- Priority Group 01: Applications that comply with the elderly applicant, disabled applicant, and significant property damage.11 All three (3) conditions must be met for an Application to be considered under this Priority Group. - Priority Group 02: Applications that comply with (a) the elderly applicant and significant property damage; or (b) disabled applicant and significant property
+- Priority Group 01: Applications that comply with the elderly applicant, disabled applicant, and significant property damage.13 All three (3) conditions must be met for an Application to be considered under this Priority Group. - Priority Group 02: Applications that comply with (a) the elderly applicant and significant property damage; or (b) disabled applicant and significant property damage, as defined in the Intake Priority Period section of these Guidelines.
+If either of the two (2) conditions is met, the Application will be considered under this Priority Group.

-10 Third-party data may include data obtained from FEMA, municipalities, and other local agencies to verify damages.
-11 Note that for prioritization during intake reviews, eligibility reviews, damage assessments, appraisals of home market value, and/or environmental reviews, significant damage will be determined and verified based on criteria outlined in the Intake Priority Period section.
+13 Note that for prioritization during intake reviews, eligibility reviews, damage assessments, appraisals of home market value, and/or environmental reviews, significant damage will be determined and verified based on criteria outlined in the Intake Priority Period section.
 If, during the damage assessment of the disaster-damaged property, it is determined that an Applicant who claimed to have a blue roof or totally destroyed property does not have the blue roof or the home does not remain totally destroyed, the application will be adjusted to reflect that the Applicant does not have the blue roof, nor the home remains totally destroyed.
 Similarly, if the damage assessment reveals that an Applicant not previously identified to have a blue roof or totally destroyed property is in fact with a blue roof or totally destroyed property, the Applicant may be marked as having a blue roof or totally destroyed property.